-Alarmed about our future, fishing boats from Seabrook, Hampton, Rye Harbor and Portsmouth Harbor organized a harvest coop.
-For the past four years, we've been working together to better protect marine resources and fish more selectively.
-In 2010, we were given an ownership right to collectively manage the federal groundfish fishery.
-Each year, we create a harvesting strategy and use it to meet the strict catch limit guidelines of our operations plan.
+Alarmed about our future, fishing boats from Seabrook, Hampton, Rye Harbor, and Portsmouth Harbor organized a harvest coop.
+For the past eight years, we've been working together to better protect marine resources and fish more selectively.

-Now that we own the resources and have control over where our product goes, we’re eager to work with New Hampshire consumers to keep our local fish in the state.
-We helped create a Community Supported Fishery (CSF) to provide members with the freshest possible fish, support New Hampshire fishermen, and promote this sustainable fishery management approach.
+With NH Fishermen being an endangered species, we are eager to work with New Hampshire consumers to keep our local fish and shellfish in the state.
+We helped create a Community Supported Fishery (CSF) to provide members with the freshest possible fish and shellfish, while we support New Hampshire fishermen and their livelihood.

-We urge you to join our movement to take back our vital marine resources by signing up for our CSF, eating at one of the restaurants that participate in our RSF, or signing up for our monthly updates on NHCS, fishing issues, and local food.
+We urge you to join our movement to take back our vital marine resources by signing up for our CSF, eating at one of the restaurants that participate in our RSF, or purchasing from us at Farmer's Markets.